contentstack/live-preview-sdk/README.md

 });
 ```

-If you are adding directly into the HTML tag, then the class is directly available under the same name `ContentstackLivePreview`
+Alternatively, if you want to initialize the SDK directly in the HTML tag, use the class attribute ContentstackLivePreview as follows:

 ```html
 <script>